-Further complicating the matter, access to mental health care is disproportionately lower for Black Americans.
-As with the U.S. health-care system, mental health programs are historically structured and organized around the needs of White clients.
+Further complicating the matter, access to mental health care is considerably lower for Black Americans.
+As with the U.S. health-care system, mental health programs are historically built around the needs of White clients.
 According to Mental Health America, a leading advocacy group, “historical adversity, which includes…race-based exclusion from health, educational, social and economic resources, translates into socioeconomic disparities experienced by African-Americans today…[which], in turn, is linked to mental health.”

 Ways to take action

 So how can you, as an individual, help change the Black community’s relationship with mental illness and associated services?

 There are plenty of ways to get involved.
-You can start by educating yourself on the issues so that you understand the factors that influence Black access to mental health care.
+You can start by educating yourself on the factors that influence Black access to mental health care.
 Then, you can work with local organizations to raise awareness about mental health needs within the Black community.
 You can also advocate for culturally-sensitive programs and services.
 A good place to start is Mental Health America’s #NotACharacterFlaw and #MyStoryMyWay campaigns.

-By speaking openly about your own experience with mental illness or treatment, you can let others know they are not alone.
-Whether you write a blog or op-ed, create an educational initiative or club, or simply speak about your history, you can do a lot to change perceptions and challenge prejudices.
+By speaking openly about your own experience with mental illness, you let others know they are not alone.
+Whether you write a blog or op-ed, create an educational initiative or club, or simply speak about your history, you can do a lot to change minds and challenge prejudices.

-By educating ourselves and others, we can work toward a society where no one fears asking for mental health support.
-To quote Bebe Moore Campbell, “Once my loved ones accepted the diagnosis, healing began for the entire family, but it took…years.
+By educating ourselves and others, we can work toward a society where no one fears asking for help.
+To quote Campbell, “Once my loved ones accepted the diagnosis, healing began for the entire family, but it took…years.
 Can’t we, as a nation, begin to speed up that process?
 We need a national campaign to destigmatize mental illness, especially one targeted toward African Americans…It’s not shameful to have a mental illness.
 Get treatment.
 Recovery is possible.”

 Langley Parker is a former intern and employee of Viva.
 She aspires to become a therapist, and to focus on working with adolescents and young adults within marginalized communities.
-Beginning in the fall, she will be working on earning her M.S. in Clinical Professional Counseling, and aspires to complete her doctorate.
+She is currently earning her M.S. in Clinical Professional Counseling, and aspires to complete her doctorate.